Katrina Armstrong: Columbia University Irving Medical Center

+On 1 June 2026 Armstrong announced she is stepping down from Dean of VP&S to launch the Vagelos Institute for Basic Biomedical Research.
+She was succeeded by Internum Dean, James M McKiernan, MD, the John Lattimer Professor of Urology and former Chair of Urology and concurrently Urologist-in-Chief at NewYork-Presbyterian / CUMC.

 Interim president of Columbia

-On August 14, 2024, Armstrong became Columbia University's interim president, immediately after President Minouche Shafik resigned following criticism for the university's response to campus protests, including the decision to ask the NYPD to break up the protests and arrest hundreds of demonstrators.
+On August 14, 2024, Armstrong became Columbia University's interim president, immediately after President Minouche Shafik resigned following criticism for the university's response to the Gaza Solidarity Encampment and broader protest movement on campus, including the decision to summon the New York Police Department to break up protests and arrest hundreds of demonstrators.

 In September 2024, Armstrong apologized to pro-Palestinian students and others "hurt" by mass arrests conducted by the NYPD at Columbia's behest earlier in the year.
 That same month, she expressed her desire to see Columbia's campus reopened to the public, which had been mostly closed since the Gaza war.
 As of her March 2025 resignation, however, Columbia's campus continued to remain closed to the public without a scheduled appointment.

 On March 28, 2025, the Columbia University Board of Trustees announced that Katrina Armstrong was replaced as interim president by journalist Claire Shipman.
 Armstrong returned to lead the University’s Irving Medical Center.